Best Watch Waterproof Testers

 Water-resistance in watches is a rather interesting topic.
-On one hand, dive watches were developed for professional divers as a crucial tool to help them keep track of how long they had been underwater, and in turn, keeping track of how much oxygen is left in the oxygen tank.
-On the other hand, one of the biggest enemies of watches – mechanical or quartz, is water.
+On one hand, dive watches were originally developed for professional divers as crucial tools to help them keep track of how long they had been underwater, and in turn, keeping track of how much oxygen was left in the oxygen tank.
+On the other hand, one of the greatest enemies of watches – mechanical or quartz, is water.
 If water leaks into the movement, it will be detrimental to the watch’s function.
 In most cases, it will cause it to stop.
-If not immediately, after some time, as the water inside the watch causes the movement parts to rust, leading to a very expensive service to have it repaired.
+If not immediately, after some time, since the water inside the watch causes the moving parts to rust, leading to a very expensive service to have it restored.

 With that said, if you are going to be in contact with water with your watch, it is crucial that you ensure that it is waterproof.

 Different watch manufacturers have different recommendations on service intervals.
+And with service also comes pressure-test.
 However, the industry is quite agreeing on this topic that, if you are going to go swimming and diving with your watch, it is advised that you have it pressure-tested.
 It is often also recommended that you have it pressure-serviced as well.
-A pressure-service means replacing the gaskets of the watch and pressure-testing it to ensure there is no leakage, just to be sure before you plunge into the water.
+A pressure service means replacing the gaskets of the watch and pressure-testing it to ensure there is no leakage, just to be sure before you plunge into the water.

-Most watches will remain waterproof for years, but it is always better to be safe than sorry as the cost of having it pressure tested and pressure-serviced costs a fraction of having to repair a movement after it has leaked water (and potentially started to rust).
+Most watches will remain waterproof for years without you having to do anything but it is always better to be safe than sorry as the cost of having it pressure tested and pressure-serviced costs a fraction of having to repair a movement after it has leaked water (and potentially started to rust).

-The biggest compromise of a watch’s water-resistance is its gaskets.
+The greatest compromise of a watch’s water resistance is its gaskets.
 Gaskets are placed everywhere on the watch where different parts meet, and where water can leak in.
-Most commonly, this includes the caseback, the crystal, and the crown.
+Most commonly, this includes the cashback, the crystal, and the crown.